 Google Maps is a widely used tool for displaying interactive maps or driving directions on a website.
 However, its integration raises important data protection issues.
 In Switzerland, since the introduction of the nFADP on September 1, 2023, displaying a Google Maps map without the user’s prior consent is no longer compliant.

 Why does this happen?
-When a Google Maps map is integrated into a web page, the user’s IP address is automatically transmitted to Google servers located in the USA or other countries, as soon as the page is loaded, even without any action on the user’s part.
+When a Google Maps map is integrated into a web page, the user’s IP address is automatically transmitted to Google servers as soon as the page is loaded, even without any action on the user’s part.
 The service also uses marketing and analytical cookies to track visitors’ browsing behavior and profile them for advertising purposes.

-It is important to remember thatan IP address constitutes personal data.
-Passing it on, along with other tracking information, without explicit consent violates the New Federal Act on Data Protection (nFADP) in Switzerland as well as the General Data Protection Regulation (GDPR) in Europe.
+An IP address constitutes personal data.
+Passing it on, along with other tracking information, without explicit consent violates the nFADP in Switzerland as well as the GDPR in Europe.

 By blocking the display of maps until you have obtained the user’s consent, your site will comply with the law and reinforce visitor confidence by demonstrating a concrete commitment to their privacy.